Transnavigators/AlexaVoiceControl/README.md

 * `certificatePath` : Path to the *.cert.pem file
 * `privateKeyPath` : Path to the *.private.key file
 * `clientId` : Thing name
-* `topic` : Topic lambda function is publishing to
+* `topic` : Topic that the lambda function is publishing to